Saloni0111-cpu/Saloni0111-cpu/README.md

 - 🌱 I’m currently learning **Web Dev in depth, also I'm a passionate Japanese learner so soon you will find some japanese websites repo!**

-- 💬 Feel free to ask me about **Frontend, DSA in js or any query you have**
+- 💬 Feel free to reach out to me!

 - 📫 Reach out to me **salonizade09@gmail.com**